Guide · 12 min read

 Step 1: Tenant & SAP B1 Connection

 Link BizApps360 to your SAP B1 system.
-Credentials are verified; OAuth tokens are configured.
+Service Layer credentials are verified and the connection is established.

 Step 2: Data Mapping